liquity/bold/README.md

 ### Choice of oracles and price calculations

 Chainlink push oracles were chosen due to Chainlink’s reliability and track record.
-The system provisionally uses Redstone’s push oracle for OSETH, though the Chainlink oracle will be used when it is made public (and if we decide to include OSETH as collateral).

 The pricing method for each LST depends on availability of oracles.
 Where possible, direct LST-USD market oracles have been used.